Molecule-Software-Solutions/MoleculeSoftware.Packages.State/README.md

 ### Command parameters

 The command parameter is the second part of the command string.
-This parameter typically contains the name of the key, but is also uded as a command verifier for the purge command
+This parameter typically contains the name of the key, but is also used as a command verifier for the purge command
 The initiator will be combined with a command parameter as follows:

 * STORE#> will accept a key as a the first parameter.
 This command will appear as: STORE#>KEY_NAME